gfickel/gfickel.github.io/_posts/2024-02-23-making-your-gpu-go-brrr-programing-a-network-layer-in-cuda.markdown

 grad = sigmoid_numba(res, sigmoid_backward, 1)
 ```

-I've created an auxiliary function called *sigmoid_numba* to encapsulate the important (and boring) code necessary to allocate our output tensor and calculate an appropriate number of threads per block and thread blocks.
+I've created an auxiliary function called ***sigmoid_numba*** to encapsulate the important (and boring) code necessary to allocate our output tensor and calculate an appropriate number of threads per block and thread blocks.
 Those configurations have some upper limits depending on your CUDA GPU, and the optimal value for each also depends on the GPU version.
 But for now, we are just going with some numbers that somewhat seem right, and in the end, we can run a small benchmark to decide the best values for our particular GPU.
 And finally, notice that our input tensor is calling two functions: contiguous() and cuda(): [contiguous](https://pytorch.org/docs/stable/generated/torch.Tensor.contiguous.html#torch.Tensor.contiguous) makes sure that our tensor is contiguous in memory since we are accessing it like a single dimensional array; [cuda](https://pytorch.org/docs/stable/generated/torch.Tensor.cuda.html#torch.Tensor.cuda) returns a copy of our tensor in CUDA memory.

 And that's it, with this code you are programming a CUDA kernel, but with the big difference that we can use a debugger and step to our code as we wish, and with a much smaller iteration time :).
 Notice that it is best to set $$ B_{size}=1 $$ when doing breakpoints since the debuggers usually don't work well with multiple threads calling a breakpoint at the same time.

 This Numba CUDA development is way easier, and if we change our env variable to NUMBA_ENABLE_CUDASIM='0' we can run this code that Numba will compile it to CUDA for us, and we can see the performance that we should get.
 For some reason, the direct implementation in C CUDA is usually faster, with differences of 2x to be expected, but even then it should show us how fast our final implementation should be.
+Notice, however, that without CUDA Simulator enabled we will losse the ability to debug our code and use numpy/torch functions.
+You can check out [here](https://numba.pydata.org/numba-doc/latest/cuda/cudapysupported.html) what is supported.

 ## 4. Calling out chat-GPT to Help Us

 The Numba development is there to help us, but the final goal is to generate a C CUDA kernel that we can directly call on PyTorch.
 Fortunately, Chat-GPT is plenty capable of doing this!
-I've pasted the following query, followed by the Numba code: "QUERY TO CHAT GPT"
+I've pasted the following query, followed by the Numba code: "Convert the following python code to C CUDA kernel.
+Also add a function that uses torch library to pass the input arguments, call the CUDA kernel, check for errors.
+The function must receive torch::Tensor as input and return the output as torch::Tensor."

-And it gave me the following result:
+And it gave me the something really close to this:

 ```cpp
 #include <math.h>